oddbyte/howto-use-sudo-in-crosh/README.md

 2. Run `cat ~/.ssh/id_ed25519.pub > ~/.ssh/authorized_keys` in crosh
 3. Run `sudo /usr/sbin/sshd -oAuthorizedKeysFile=/home/chronos/user/.ssh/authorized_keys` in VT-2 as chronos or root (Control-Alt- ->)
 4. In crosstini, run `ssh chronos@localhost` (make sure to copy your ~/.ssh/id_ed25519.pub file to your linux container's ~/.ssh/id_ed25519.pub)
+### Notes on this method:
+- While this is a simple method, this is a potential security risk, as you are exposing your ssh port.

 ## Method 3: Netcat and Bash (Medium):
 1. Install netcat using [chromebrew](https://github.com/chromebrew/chromebrew?tab=readme-ov-file#installation) or any other method (I used `crew install netcat`)
 2. In crosh, type `nc -l -p 5050 -vvv`
 3. Run `bash -i >& /dev/tcp/127.0.0.1/5050 0>&1` in the VT-2 as chronos (Or, download my [linkterm.sh](https://github.com/OddbyteWasTaken/howto-use-sudo-in-crosh/raw/main/linkterm.sh) so you dont have to type the long command)
 4. Enjoy!
 ### Notes on this method:
 - Does not expose the ssh port, so is generally preferable.
 - Does not need crosstini.